1971 Alabama Crimson Tide football team: USC

 After the NCAA enacted a rule that allowed its member institutions to schedule an eleventh regular season game, in January 1970 the Crimson Tide agreed to a home-and-home series with the University of Southern California (USC).
 At the Los Angeles Memorial Coliseum, Alabama upset the No. 5 Trojans 17–10 on a Friday night to open the 1971 season.
 The Crimson Tide took a 10–0 lead in the first quarter behind a 13-yard Johnny Musso touchdown run and a 37-yard Bill Davis field goal.
 They extended it further to 17–0 early in the second quarter on an eight-yard Musso touchdown run.

 USC responds with ten unanswered points and made the halftime score 17–10.
 They scored first on a seven-yard Charles Young touchdown run and next on a 37-yard Mike Rae field goal.
 Neither team scored in the second half as both defenses created several turnovers and Alabama won 17–10.
 The victory was also the 200th career win for Alabama head coach Bear Bryant.
-The victory improved Alabama's all-time record against Southern Cal to 3–1.